-- The IT Technicians have firewalls are in place to prevent any threats from accessing the system. - The IT Technicians have anti-virus software installed on our Cloud-Based servers (prior to any viruses hitting our local systems) and at PC-level to detect and remove any viruses. - Regular backups are scheduled on the system to take copies of the network which can be restored immediately following the loss of the system.
-A copy of the Exams Restricted Access folder will be taken at regular intervals and stored on a pen drive which will be kept in one of the exam's safes, which will allow exams office staff access to information on a stand-alone device in the event of system loss. - Information should be printed and shared with the relevant stakeholders at the earliest opportunity to minimise the disruption caused by 'last minute' systems failures.
-This also means that any necessary amendments can be made in good time. - Appropriate security measures will be imposed on the system.
+- Third-party systems are subject to Data Protection Impact Assessments.
+Third-Party systems, including any connections to the school network or MIS, are regularly reviewed to assess current need and terminated if no longer required. - The IT Technicians have firewalls in place to prevent any threats from accessing the system. - The IT Technicians have anti-virus software installed on both Cloud-Based servers (prior to any viruses hitting our local systems) and at onsite server / PC-level to detect and remove any viruses. - Regular backups are scheduled on the system to take two copies of the network which can be restored immediately following the loss of the system.
+One copy is stored on site and a second copy is stored remotely. - Where a candidate's work is lost or corrupted, the IT Technicians will attempt to recover the latest version from backup. - Paper-based information should be printed and shared with the relevant stakeholders at the earliest opportunity to minimise the disruption caused by 'last minute' systems failures.
+This also means that any necessary amendments can be made in good time to safeguard against staff absence. - Appropriate security measures will be imposed on the system.
 Pupils completing assessments will use restricted IT accounts to prevent plagiarism and unauthorised access.
 Secure materials will be stored in folders with restricted permissions.
-This will prevent unauthorised access to materials. - Where a candidate's work is lost or corrupted, the IT Technicians will attempt to recover the latest version from backup.

-- Where Arbor is lost or corrupted, a support call will be logged with Arbor to recover the system from backup.
+This will prevent unauthorised access to materials. - Where Arbor is lost or corrupted, a support call will be logged with Arbor to recover the system from backup.
 Where the submission of entries or download of results might be delayed by the loss of Arbor, the Awarding Organisations will be contacted to negotiate an extension to the entry deadlines or alternative provision for entries to be made / results to be downloaded. - Where the IT systems fail, the IT Technicians will attempt to restore the systems as soon as practically possible.
 Alternative systems will be made available to Exams Office Staff, such as local logins to Network PCs or laptops so work can continue using the backup of the Exams Restricted Access folder stored on the pen drive in the safe.
 Where assessments are due to take place which require computer systems, such as Non-Examination Assessments or on-screen tests, these may be rescheduled within the constraints of the regulations.
 Where it is not possible to reschedule the session, advice will be sought from the Awarding Organisation and special consideration applied for. - Where there are power cuts and where assessments are due to take place which require computer systems, such as Non-Examination Assessments or on-screen tests, these may be rescheduled within the constraints of the regulations.
-Where it is not possible to reschedule the session, advice will be sought from the Awarding Organisation and special consideration applied for.
+Where it is not possible to reschedule the session, advice will be sought from the Awarding Organisation and special consideration applied for. - Any actual or suspected compromise to a school system, where there is any risk to the conduct of an exam, assessment, or the security of confidential information relating to exams, will be reported to the relevant Awarding Organisation immediately.

-Disruption to pupils arriving at school to complete the examination or assessment.
+Disruption to pupils arriving at school to complete the examination or assessment